PepsiCo Statement on Pesticides and Other Agrochemicals

 PepsiCo’s approach begins with our Global Sustainable Agriculture Policy, which sets standards of performance and expectations for growers across our diverse, global supply chain, including compliance with governmental laws, regulations and industry standards, as well as a broad-based objective specifically addressing optimization of pesticide and nutrient management.
 Our aim is to support sustainable practices that substitute natural controls for some agrochemicals, foster ecosystem balance, reduce greenhouse gas emissions and mitigate crop losses.
 Our policy also recognizes the risk of water pollution from pesticides and the need to responsibly manage water runoff from farms.

-Our policy is supported by specific goals on sustainable agricultural sourcing as part of Performance with Purpose, PepsiCo’s long-term sustainable business strategy.
+Our policy is supported by specific goals on sustainable agricultural sourcing as part of our sustainability agenda.
 Our goals are to sustainably source our direct agricultural raw materials by 2020 and our non-direct major agricultural raw material ingredients by 2025.
 To achieve these goals, we are, among other things, extending our Sustainable Farming Program (SFP) across additional key crops and investing to help growers meet the minimum SFP standards.